The 2018 application cycle is now open through January 15, 2018.

-- Resident physicians who have applied to or matched into a hematology-oncology fellowship program
+- Resident physicians who have applied to or matched early into a hematology-oncology fellowship program.

 After the research experience, MRHAP participants attend the ASH Annual Meeting & Exposition, which takes place each year in December, to present the results of their projects at the Promoting Minorities in Hematology Presentations and Reception.
 Attendance at the ASH annual meeting provides residents with outstanding opportunities to meet prominent leaders in the field of hematology, network with other MRI program participants, and hear the latest breaking news in the field.back to top

 - A $5,000 stipend to support the research project (e.g. laboratory supplies and statistical support)